New York Strattice Attorneys

 STRATTICE™ Hernia Mesh Lawsuits

-However, these cross-linked grafts can cause serious infections and lead to rejection of the medical device.
+The mesh is actually treated pig skin.
+Unfortunately, these cross-linked grafts can cause serious infections and lead to the rejection of the medical device.
 As of September 2020, the Food and Drug Administration received at least 450 Medical Device Reports linked to such problems caused by the Strattice Hernia Mesh.
 There were six reports of patient fatalities, approximately 340 reports of injuries, and more than 100 reports that indicated malfunctions of the mesh.

 Some Strattice hernia mesh complications that have been reported are: